 - Show your remorse.
 “I’m embarrassed about how I treated you.”
 “I wish I could retract what I said to you.”
 “I’ll always regret having treated you that way.”
 “I wish I could travel back in time and unhurt you.”

 - Assure that you intend to learn from this mistake and do better in the future.
 Simply confessing what you did wrong is not enough.
 You must show genuine repentance by showing that you are serious about changing.
+To repent means to turn.
 “I can’t undo my past but want you to know that I have learned from my sin and my goal is to treat you properly in the future.
 Moving forward, I plan to show you significant improvement in my behavior as I learn from this blunder of mine.
-I intend to learn to love you more and hurt you less.”
+I’m determined to love you more and hurt you less.”
+By stating your commitment to an improved future, you instill hope and optimism for a better relationship moving forward.

 - Make amends if possible.
 If there’s any way to make amends do so.
 If you’ve treated your loved one with dishonor, compensate by doing something to show him or her extra honor.
 If the infraction was in front of others, set things right with all those who witnessed it.
 If something was broken, replace it.
 If something is threatening, remove it permanently from the relationship.
 If you created fear, replace it with safety.